Home

 The snowball debt method is a strategy for reducing debt that involves paying off your small balances and then working your way up to paying off larger debts until you eliminate debt altogether.

 This plan involves listing your debts, starting with the smallest, and paying the minimum payment plus any extra that you can.
-After you pay off one debt, then take the same amount of money to pay off the next debt in line.
+After you pay off one, then take the same amount of money to pay off the next in line.
 Not sure how this really works?
 Here is an example that will explain how this method really works.

 Debt Snowball - A Simple Method Of Getting Out Of Debt